-Some are leaders and some are followers.
+Some lead and some follow.
 We need both.

 Even leaders choose who they will follow, and the person with a follower-type personality will often be required to be a leader at some point in their life.